 For over a century, La Plaza del Mercado de Santurce – locally known as La Placita – has served as the farmer's market of the Santurce neighborhood of San Juan.
-During the day, when the main building is open, stands overflow with fruits and vegetables.
+During the day, when the main building is open, stands overflow with local fruits and vegetables.
 There's a tobacco kiosk (look up to see the longest cigar in the world hanging from the rafters), a butcher, and Puerto Rican restaurants serving lunch.
 The pace of life is slow, and older folks sit around the square playing dominos.

 La Placita Restaurants